WHERE ARE THEY NOW? [As of February 7, 2020]

 [At top is the police photo on my computer monitor.
 Below is the mug on my desk.]

-Why isn’t there more about Luke in the book?
+In my book, Without a Prayer: The Death of Lucas Leonard and How One Church Became a Cult, why isn’t there more about Luke?
 The storyline is of a boy raised in isolation, taught to shun society.
 I wish there were legions of individuals wanting to share their memories and photos of Luke, but being that he lived all but hidden from the world—they don’t exist.

 To care about someone, we need to know what that person is like.
 Digging up information about Luke was one of my biggest challenges in writing Without a Prayer.